Louie Austen: Biography

 Austen was born on 19 September 1946 in Vienna, Austria.

-Austen, among other cultural and musical activities, played a part in an adaption of Johann Nestroy's play "Höllenangst" at the Viennese Burgtheater and is regularly still performing every Saturday at the Cascade Bar of the Marriott hotel in Vienna.
+Austen, among other cultural and musical activities, played a part in an adaption of Johann Nestroy's play "Höllenangst" at the Viennese Burgtheater and, as of 2007, was regularly still performing every Saturday at the Cascade Bar of the Marriott hotel in Vienna.

-Since 1999, Louie Austen also is a performer in electronic music and has released many albums and singles in this genre he refers to as electrocrooning.
-His last album Iguana has been released on Klein Records in 2006 and his new double album "Last Man Crooning / Electrotaining You!" got released in 2010 along with two singles and is his 7th studio album on his own label LA Music – Louie Austen Music he had founded back in 2007 as a home for his musical releases.
+Since 1999, Louie Austen has also been a performer in electronic music and has released many albums and singles in this genre he refers to as electrocrooning.
+His last album, Iguana, was released on Klein Records in 2006, and his new double album Last Man Crooning / Electrotaining You! was released in 2010, along with two singles, and is his seventh studio album on his own label LA Music – Louie Austen Music, which he founded in 2007 as a home for his musical releases.

-Austen has a cameo as gambler in Stefan Ruzowitzky´s The Counterfeiters movie, which won in the category best foreign movie at the 2008 Oscars.
+Austen has a cameo as a gambler in Stefan Ruzowitzky's film The Counterfeiters, which won Best Foreign Language Film at the 2008 Oscars.